 The nature of historical flow in San Mateo Creek is important because it will help in the calculation of the rate water is lost to the drainage bed, and it will help evaluate the potential for discharge water to affect the drainage.
 The nature and extent of flow will be determined using available historical aerial photographs.
 The analysis will determine the presence or absence of water in each reach extending from the proposed discharge point to the maximum expected extent of flow (22 miles from the point of discharge).
-The information will be supplemented by depth/flow information obtained using automatic data loggers.
-Data loggers will be placed at the proposed stream gage and surface water sampling locations shown in Figure 8-8.
+The information will be supplemented by depth/flow information obtained using automatic data loggers at the locations shown in Figure 8-8.